 Cats exhibiting signs of a fever for more than 24 hours or a fever above 106º F at any point need to see their veterinarian.
 The veterinarian may conduct tests to determine the source of the fever and take steps to treat the underlying problem.
 If a bacterial infection is the source, for example, antibiotics may be needed.
-Severe dehydration is treated with the administration of intravenous or subcutaneous fluids.
+Moderate or severe dehydration is treated with the administration of intravenous or subcutaneous fluids.

 Never give your cat medication without the advice of your veterinarian.
 Some medications for fever, such as acetaminophen, are toxic to cats.